ethereum/ethereum-org-website/src/content/wrapped-ether.md

 To wrap ETH, you need to send it to a [smart contract](/smart-contracts/) which mints an equivalent amount of Wrapped ETH (WETH).
 This smart contract acts as a custodian as it holds your ETH until you decide to unwrap WETH.
 You can also swap ETH for WETH directly on a [decentralized exchange](/get-eth/#dex) without needing to interact with a smart contract.

 The process of unwrapping ETH is similar: send WETH to the smart contract and have an equivalent amount of ETH sent to your address.
-Whenever you redeem WETH for ETH, those tokens are [burned](https://decrypt.co/resources/what-is-a-token-burn-how-crypto-is-removed-from-circulation) (to keep the supply of WETH and ETH equal and enforces parity in prices).
-You can also unwrap ETH by swapping WETH for ETH using a decentralized exchange.
+Whenever you redeem WETH for ETH, those tokens are [burned](https://decrypt.co/resources/what-is-a-token-burn-how-crypto-is-removed-from-circulation), which keeps the supply of WETH and ETH equal and enforces parity in prices.
+You can also unwrap ETH by swapping WETH for ETH directly using a decentralized exchange.

+Wrapping ETH to to WETH doesn't incur additional costs, as both assets are converted at a 1:1 ratio.
+Nevertheless, you'll need to have some extra ETH in your wallet to pay for gas fees when interacting with the WETH token contract.
+Gas fees on the Ethereum network—paid for performing on-chain computation—are paid solely in Ether (demoninated in gwei).

 ## Wrapped Ether (WETH) vs Ether (ETH): What is the difference? {#weth-vs-eth-differences}